Funded by Department of Defense (W81XWH-22-1-0635), PI: Obremskey, Vanderbilt University Medical Center

-Funded by Department of Defense (W81XWH-21-1-0273), PI: Noehren, University of KY, Site PI: Archer, Vanderbilt University Medical Center
+Funded by Department of Defense (W81XWH-21-1-0273), PI: Noehren, University of Kentucky, Site PI: Archer, Vanderbilt University Medical Center

 Lower extremity traumatic fractures are one of the largest medical burdens in the United States military, costing almost $2 billion annually and resulting in the highest percentage of days on limited duty.
 These injuries result in long-term limitations in physical function which directly contribute to reduced Department of Defense (DoD) operational readiness.
 Consequently, there is an unmet need to optimize post-operative rehabilitation strategies, in order to more effectively and efficiently restore the injured service members physical function.
 To address this unmet clinical need, this pilot clinical trial will assess a novel high intensity interval training (HIIT) neurorehabilitative speed walking program during the early period of recovery to improve return to work, functional abilities, and psychosocial recovery following a long bone fracture.
 Results will be a clinically deployable treatment for patients after lower extremity trauma to maximize recovery and their physical ability to reintegrate to operational readiness.